nochso/diskcache/README.md

 	cache.CleanupSleep = time.Second * 3
 	cache.MaxFiles = 1000    // larger than we'll run into
 	cache.MaxBytes = 1 << 20 // 1mb cache
-	cache.FileNamer = diskcache.CopyNamer // Use keys as file names
+	cache.Mapper = diskcache.CopyMapper // Use keys for file names as they are
 	err = cache.Start()
 	// if err ...